-The project to renovate the Bay Bridge could be headed back to the drawing board after some Pensacola officials expressed misgivings at a perceived lack of concern for resident safety.
+The project to renovate the Bay Bridge could be headed back to the drawing board after some Pensacola officials expressed misgivings at a perceived lack of concern for resident safety and an increased risk for car accidents.
 Officials are eager for a new bridge, but not at the cost of access, or lives.

 The plan calls for two bridge spans, and using the current, old one in the interim to handle overflow while they’re being built.
 Shaving down several feet from the bridge’s lanes and shoulders will help the Florida Department of Transportation accommodate more traffic during their construction of the second span, according to the Pensacola News-Journal.
 But the result is less space for drivers, and if the worst happens, emergency vehicles might not be able to access the bridge at all.